-I)ark Univ versity grants the Bachelor of Bachelor of Public Administration,

-Bachelor of Science in Education and the Bachelor of Music Degree upon completion of

-the following requirements:

-1. 1.
-Completion of a minimum of 120 semester hours with a cumulative 2.0 GPA (or higher

-2 nt on major).
-The major as specified by the

-۷. nt (as well as a minor for

-y and Information Systems majors).

-3 on of at least 36 hours of upper

-٦. 300 or 400 level) college course

-work 300 of 400 level) college course
+I Science, Bachelor of Bachelor of the followin 1.
+Completi hours wit dependen 2.
+A departr departme Geograph 3.
+Completi division (work. versity grants the Bachelor of Bachelor of Public Administration, Science in Education and the Music Degree upon completion of ag requirements: on of a minimum of 120 semester h a cumulative 2.0 GPA (or higher at on major). mental major as specified by the nt (as well as a minor for ay and Information Systems majors). on of at least 36 hours of upper 300 or 400 level) college course

-4 on of residency requirement, 30
+4. Completi on of residency requirement, 30

-т. earned and graded (A, B, C, D)
+earned and graded (A, B, C, D)

 ours at Park University.
 At least 15

 0 hours must be in the major core.

-5 Con nnleti on of the 43 hour Liberal
+on of the 43 hour Liberal

-٠. requirement as listed below:
+n requirement as listed below:

-irses:
+Core Cor

 First Year Writing Seminar I3 cr.

 First Year Writing Seminar II3 cr.

-Basic Concepts of Statistics
+MA 120 Basic Concepts of Statistics

-satisfied by departmental equivalent)
+(May be s satisfied by departmental equivalent) OR

-, OR

 MA 135 College Algebra3 cr.
 OR

-er-level math course
+Any high er-level math course

 CA 103 Public Speaking

 OR

-ΤH 105 Oral Communication3 cr.
+TH 105 Oral Communication3 cr.

 OR

-$C\Delta$ 105 Intro to Human Communication

-Introduction to Computers3 cr.
+CA 105

+CS 140

-CS 140 (May be satisfied by higher level
+(May be satisfied by higher level

 course or departmental equivalent)

-Citio zench ip requirement3 cr.
+Citizensh ip requirement3 cr.

-Citiz C11311 (PO 200, PO 210, HIS 111,
+Citizensii (PO 200, PO 210, SO 206,

-HIS 112, or HIS 113)
+HIS 111, HIS 112, or HIS 113)

-Ethi cs rea uirement3 cr.
+Ethios mos

-Lun es req (PH 102, PH 221, PH 308 or
+Ethics rec quirement3 cr.
+(NS 306, PH 102, PH 221,

+PH 308, SW 492 or

-degree program equivalent)
+6 : degree program equivalent)

-Scien nce co ourse with a lab4 cr.
+ourse with a lab4 cr.

-Libe eral E ducation Electives

-At le east 6 hours LE designated Social
+hours LE designated Social

-Scien nce co ourses6 cr.
+ourses6 cr.

-At le hours LE designated Arts &
+hours LE designated Arts &

 nanities courses6 cr.

-Inclu ıding 3 hours of Art or English
+iding 3 hours of Art or English

-At le east 3 hours LE designated
+At least 2 hours LE designated

-Natı ıral a nd Physical Science

-(except computer science) courses3 cr.

-LE 300 Seminar in Integrative &

-Interdisciplinary Thinking3 cr.
+111 ICAST J nours LL designated

-6. Completion of LE 100 First-Year Seminar

-(all first-time freshmen)
+6. Completion of LE 100 First-Year Seminar (all first-time freshmen)

-7. EN 306 Professional Writing in

-the Discipline3 cr.

-(May be satisfied by departmental equivalent)

-8. Majors must be declared prior to

-accumulating 60 hours of work.
-For transfer

-students with more than 60 hours, majors

-must be declared at the time of admission or

-during the first enrolled semester/term
+8. Majors must be declared prior to accumulating 60 hours of work.
+For transfer students with more than 60 hours, majors must be declared at the time of admission or during the first enrolled semester/term thereafter.

-thereafter.

 Note: Students who break enrollment for five years or more and desire to return to Park must submit a new application for admission and update to the current catalog requirements.
 Students who break enrollment for a time period of less than five years have the option to follow the requirements in their original catalog or update to the current catalog requirements.
-All returning students, regardless of length of break in enrolment, must submit official transcripts from all institutions attended during their break from Park University within one semester of reenrollment (see Conditional Admission Status).
+All returning students, regardless of length of break in enrollment, must submit official transcripts from all institutions attended during their break from Park University within one semester of reenrollment (see Conditional Admission Status).